 - Preheat oven to 350 degrees Fahrenheit.

-- Meanwhile, in a bowl, combine flour with baking soda, salt, cinnamon and nutmeg.
-Stir and lay to one side.
+- In a bowl, whisk together the flour, baking soda, salt, cinnamon and nutmeg.

 - In another bowl, mash bananas.

-- To bananas, add sugar, carrot, oil, pineapple, yogurt, eggs and vanilla.
+- To bananas, add sugar, shredded carrots, vegetable oil, pineapple, Greek yogurt, eggs and vanilla extract.
 Mix well to combine.

-- Combine dry ingredients with wet ingredients, mixing until there's no dry flour left (but don't over mix).
+- Combine dry ingredients (flour mixture) with wet ingredients (banana mixture), mixing until there's no dry flour left (but don't overmix).

-- Allow bread to cool 10 minutes in pan before removing and allowing to full cool on a wire rack.
+- Allow the bread to cool for 10 minutes in the pan.
+Then remove the bread from the pan and allow it to fully cool on a cooling rack.

 Cream Cheese Frosting